 Notes

-- If you don’t have buttermilk, you can substitute by pouring 2 tablespoons of white vinegar OR 2 tablespoons lemon juice in a large liquid measuring cup with at least a 2-cup capacity.
+- If you don’t have buttermilk, you can substitute it by pouring 2 tablespoons of white vinegar OR 2 tablespoons of lemon juice in a large liquid measuring cup with at least a 2-cup capacity.
 Add enough milk to fill to the 2-cup mark.
 Stir and allow to stand for 5 minutes before using.

 - Bacon drippings can be used in place of butter.